-After your provider has allowed time for the nose to numb, if your provider is using the Sphenocath® or the Allevio® device, you will be asked to lie down on your back with your head extended.
-The Sphenocath® or Allevio® device will be gently placed into one nostril and the catheter will be advanced.
+With certain catheter devices, your provider may allow time for the nose to numb, afterwards, you will be asked to lie down on your back with your head extended.
+The catheter device will be gently placed into one nostril, and the catheter will be advanced.
 The numbing medication will be pushed through the syringe, and then the catheter will be taken out.
-The procedure will be repeated in the other nostril.
-The procedure takes between 10-20 seconds to complete.
+The procedure will be repeated in the other nostril and in total takes between 10-20 seconds to complete.
 After the procedure is completed you may be asked to lie down for about 15 minutes and your blood pressure may be checked.

-If the Tx360® device is used, you will remain seated during the procedure.
+With another catheter device, you will remain seated during the procedure.
 The device will be placed into one nostril and the catheter will be advanced.
 The numbing medication will be pushed through the syringe, and then the catheter will be taken out.
-This will be repeated in the other nostril.
-The procedure takes between 10-20 seconds and you can leave after the procedure is completed.
+This will be repeated in the other nostril and takes between 10-20 seconds—you can leave after the procedure is completed.

 No matter the device used, during the procedure you may feel mild pressure, or feel like you have to sneeze, or a brief mild discomfort or irritation like “something is in my nose.”

 You may also experience a brief or quick burning sensation or have a bad taste in your mouth as some of the numbing medication may be swallowed.
-Sucking on a piece of candy during the procedure can help and is recommended by the company that produces the Tx360® device.
+Sucking on a piece of candy during the procedure can help.

-Tearing and a brief temperature change are likely to occur and may indicate the procedure was successful.
+Tearing and a brief temperature change may occur.
 You may experience an immediate reduction in head and/or facial pain, but results can take anywhere from 15 minutes to a few hours to occur.